prozilla-os/ProzillaOS/packages/docs/src/reference/classes/apps/app.md

 - **Returns**
   - **Type:** `this`

-Set the description of this application

 ### setIconUrl(iconUrl)

+Set the URL of the icon of this application

 - **Parameters**
   - **iconUrl**